ujjawalece/ForestFireFighter/README.md

 ### Detecting Fire-

-* Firstly we will have to detect fire.
+* Firstly we have to detect fire.
 So, for detecting fire we will take input from camera and process that image.
 In our project we have placed the camera at a high place and we are getting top view of our forest.
 Fire contour will we something like below shown in photo.

 ![fire contour](https://github.com/ujjawalece/ForestFireFighter/blob/master/Fire%20Contour%20Image.jpeg)